bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 3. Rebuild.
 Note that adding or removing an effect module changes the set of effects the pedal knows about, which resets saved presets on first boot after flashing.

-Once enabled, "Dattorro Reverb" shows up as a normal loadable effect with six knobs — Mix, Pre-Delay, Decay, Tone, Mod and Diffuse — plus a seventh, Size (the reverb's internal time scale, which is what separates a plate voicing from a room/hall one), available in the settings menu since the 125B only has six physical knobs.
+Once enabled, "Dattorro" shows up as a normal loadable effect with six knobs — Mix, Pre-Delay, Decay, Tone, Mod and Diffuse — plus a seventh, Size (the reverb's internal time scale, which is what separates a plate voicing from a room/hall one), available in the settings menu since the 125B only has six physical knobs.
 Holding the alternate footswitch for 5 seconds resets